Sweetwaters 1983, Pukekawa

 Second tier headliner, Japanese “electro funk” band Sandii and The Sunsets, preceded The Eurythmics.
 Despite Annie Lennox and co. being delayed an hour by the rain, the “rich full blooded sound” of the group powered a memorable set with highlights including ‘Cool Blue’ and ‘Jennifer’.
 Gisborne’s Marching Orders were up next with some neat pop songs.
 The same was said of the “articulate and amusing” The Mockers.

-Netherworld Dancing Toys, who’d broken into the NZ pop charts in 1983, were relaxed and in high spirits on the second day, going on before The Narcs and Australian Crawl.
+Netherworld Dancing Toys, who’d broken into the New Zealand pop charts in 1983, were relaxed and in high spirits on the second day, going on before The Narcs and Australian Crawl.
 Then it was the “tough but a little reserved” turn of The Pretenders.

 The festival highpoint had to the expanded Talking Heads, who presided over their two-hour plus set, which was soon to be immortalised in the classic Jonathan Demme concert movie Stop Making Sense.